|1 year Subscription to Real Estate Investor's Monthly

 That would mean no more deficit spending.
 Unlike the current politician Congress, the grand jury Congress would actually make the necessary cuts to stop the deficit spending.
 The national debt should also be amortized down to zero over a period of years.
 We need another constitutional amendment to accomplish that.
-It would simply say that some portion of the current national debt of $13 trillion must be paid off as part of the balanced budget each year.
+It would simply say that some portion of the current national debt of $18 trillion must be paid off each year.

-Our financial problems are easy to solve with such a Congress; impossible to solve with a politician Congress.
+Our financial problems are easy to solve with a grand jury Congress; impossible to solve with a politician Congress.
 The Founding Fathers did good in general, but they screwed up the way Congress is selected.
 Fix it.

 Raise the minimum age from 35 to 40.
 Require at least ten years experience in the for-profit sector, at least 2 years active duty military service or less if ended by line-of-duty disability, at least 8 years executive experience.

 Whom would that eliminate?
 Obama.
 George W. Bush.
 Bill Clinton.
 Lyndon Johnson.
 John F. Kennedy.
 Eisenhower.
 Franklin D. Roosevelt—If the nation goes bankrupt, it will mainly be because of big-spending entitlement program creators, namely, FDR, Johnson, Bush (Medicare Plan D), and Obama.
 It would also eliminate, or cause to have chosen the needed resume career path, these recent candidates: McCain, Giuliani, Hillary, John Edwards, Al Gore, John Kerry, Mitt Romney, Wes Clark.Actually, with such requirements, would-be president would make sure they got all their tickets punched so thatmany that I said above would not have been eligible would have changed their career paths to make sure they were eligible.
 That would be a good thing.